 - Dr Kwame Osei-Poku, University of Ghana

-- A/Prof Sonya Atalay, University of Massachusetts, Amherst
+- Dr Sonya Atalay, University of Massachusetts, Amherst

 - Dr Geoffrey Cubitt, University of York